jacobshortall/hn-scraper/TESTING.md

 -   The user's input should be validated at all stages.
     -   All user input throughout the program is validated to ensure it can be correctly handled at runtime.
     -   All number inputs are converted to integers, and all strings are converted to lowercase and checked to match the options a user is given.

+## Further Testing

+-   The application was tested both locally and in the deployed Heroku terminal.

+-   Information in the program was compared with live data on Hacker News to ensure all data was recent and correct.

+-   Peers were also asked to test the application for point out existing errors.

+## Bugs

+-   There are no major remaining bugs in the program.

+-   Line lengths still go over the recommended 80 character limit.
+This is minor, and really a none-issue in modern terminals.

+-   Printing to the Heroku terminal required a couple of workarounds, as code needed to be committed and pushed just to test this.